HAIR LOSS IN MEN

 Hair sheds naturally.
 Most people lose around 100 hairs from their heads every day.
 However, some people experience excessive hair loss.
 Symptoms of hair loss will vary depending on what type of condition the person has.
 Some general signs and symptoms associated with, but not specific to, hair loss include:

-Slow But Steady Hair Loss on the Top of The Head
+Slow But Steady Hair Loss on the Top of the Head

 The most common form of the condition is androgenetic alopecia, otherwise known as female or male pattern baldness.
 It affects both men and women, but each gender experiences different signs of gradual thinning of hair on the top of the head.
 Hair often recedes at the front of the scalp, crown, and temples on either side, or spreads out from the top.